-4.4.13 The mixed use community hub will form the heart of the community and will be located on the pedestrian priority street.
+- 4.4.9 The mixed use district centre will form the heart of the community and will be located on the high street.
 It will be served by a mass transit boarding point and will be located at the centre of higher density housing.
-The mix of uses and pedestrian-friendly public realm, including an area of civic space, will be designed to create an active and vibrant centre.

-4.4.14 The scale of the community hub should be sufficient to meet the day-to-day needs of the new local community at MKE, but should not adversely impact on the vitality and viability of Newport Pagnell town centre.
+The mix of uses and pedestrian-friendly public realm, including an area of civic space, will be designed to create an active and vibrant centre. - 4.4.10 The scale of the district centre should be sufficient to meet the day-to-day needs of the new local community at MKE, but should not adversely impact on the vitality and viability of Newport Pagnell town centre.
 Retail development proposals of over 350 sq m should be subject to a retail impact assessment.
-The community hub will provide a mix of uses, including convenience shopping, housing, small-scale employment and community uses.
-It is expected to be of a scale and range similar to Woburn Sands or Stony Stratford which primarily serve their immediate communities rather than operating as a larger service centre for a much wider area.
-Appropriate uses will include a supermarket, small unit shops, offices, cafe/pub/restaurant, a community centre, and places of worship.
+The district centre will provide a mix of uses, including convenience shopping, housing and community uses.
+Appropriate uses will include a supermarket, small unit shops, offices, cafe/ pub/restaurant, a community centre, and places of worship.

-- 4.4.15 Buildings within the community hub should be designed to be adaptable in order to accommodate a number of different uses.
-In this way, the community hub will be robust enough to deal with fluctuations in economic conditions, with buildings able to change their use over time. - 4.4.16 The co-location of facilities and shared use of parking will be actively encouraged.
+4.4.11 Buildings within the district centre should be designed to be adaptable in order to accommodate a number of different uses.
+In this way, the district centre will be robust enough to deal with fluctuations in economic conditions, with buildings able to change their use over time.
+4.4.12 The co-location of facilities and shared use of parking will be actively encouraged.
 Public parking should be provided that will be available to all users of the centre.